nadim365/EECS3221_Porject_CPU/README.md

     Average response time = 306.40

-**Note 1:** For Round-robin algorithm, the burst time should be the remaing burst time each time you produce the output.
-For example, consider the following output for P0 under Round-robin:
+**Note 1:** For round-robin or priority with round-robin algorithms, the burst time should be the remaining burst time each run of the process.
+For example, consider the following output for P0 under round-robin:

+    Running task = [P0] [9] [35] for 10 units
     Running task = [P0] [9] [25] for 10 units
     Running task = [P0] [9] [15] for 10 units
     Running task = [P0] [9] [5]  for 5 units